krumelmonster/autowrt/images/README.md

-You can place your downloaded OpenWRT-Images here
+You can place your downloaded OpenWRT-Images here, specify sha256 checksums or SKIP to skip the checksum test